hurrymaplelad/browser-forms/README.md

 Constructing a good form by hand is a lot of work.
 Rails, Django, and jQuery contain code to make this process less painful.
-This module is an attempt to provide browser-side helpers using the same validators and interfaces [caolan/forms](http://github.com/caolan/forms) to uses for server-side Express form processing.
+This module is an attempt to provide browser-side helpers using the same validators and interfaces [caolan/forms](http://github.com/caolan/forms) uses for server-side Express form processing.

     npm install browser-forms